Our Board of Directors is responsible for ensuring the organization’s vision, fiscal management, strategic direction, and overall integrity.

 Relevant Experience: Volunteered as a mentor to a start-up team at the Hatchery, University of Toronto and as “Step up and Learn” Council Member of the United Way of Peel

 Education: a Bachelor of Commerce Degree from the University of Toronto and is a Project Management Professional (PMP).

-CTYS Board Member since October 2012; current Secretary of the Board and Chair of the Board Effectiveness Committee
+CTYS Board Member since October 2012; current Chair of the Board Effectiveness Committee

 Career Experience: a semi-retired social worker with direct service and leadership experience in child and youth mental health and in equity and inclusion processes.
 Since retiring as a senior manager from the Ontario Public Service has been engaged in time-limited contracts including interim executive director of a variety of non-profit organizations providing services and supports for children, youth and adults who are marginalized.